sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 As an example of where this can be useful, the ToastCore database ensures that every player has a `password` property containing the encrypted version of the player's connection password.
 For security reasons, we don't want other players to be able to see even the encrypted version of the password, so we turn off the `r` permission bit.
 To ensure that the password is only set in a consistent way (i.e., to the encrypted version of a player's password), we don't want to let anyone but a wizard change the property.
 Thus, in the parent object for all players, we made a wizard the owner of the password property and set the permissions to the empty string, `""`.
 That is, non-owners cannot read or write the property and, because the `c` bit is not set, the wizard who owns the property on the parent class also owns it on all of the descendants of that class.

-> Warning: The MOO will only hash the first 8 characters of a password.
-In practice this means that the passwords `password` and `password12345` are exactly the same and either one can be used to login.
+> Warning:  In classic LambdaMOO only the first 8 characters of a password were hashed.
+In practice this meant that the passwords `password` and `password12345` were exactly the same and either one can be used to login.
+This was fixed in ToastStunt.
+If you are upgrading from LambdaMOO, you will need to log in with only the first 8 characters of the password (and then reset your password to something more secure).

 Another, perhaps more down-to-earth example arose when a character named Ford started building objects he called "radios" and another character, yduJ, wanted to own one.
 Ford kindly made the generic radio object fertile, allowing yduJ to create a child object of it, her own radio.
 Radios had a property called `channel` that identified something corresponding to the frequency to which the radio was tuned.
 Ford had written nice programs on radios (verbs, discussed below) for turning the channel selector on the front of the radio, which would make a corresponding change in the value of the `channel` property.
 However, whenever anyone tried to turn the channel selector on yduJ's radio, they got a permissions error.
 The problem concerned the ownership of the `channel` property.